This post may contain affiliate links. Please read our disclosure policy.

 Step 1.
 Hull and cut the berries.

 Step 3.
 Simmer until the mixture thickens.
 To determine if your jam is thickened properly, place a spoonful on a small plate and run the tip of the spoon through it.
-If the spoon leaves trail that does not fill in immediately, you’re there.
+If the spoon leaves a trail that does not fill in immediately, you’re there.
 This takes anywhere from 15 to 25 minutes.

 Step 4.
 Remove the saucepan from the heat and stir in the rose water.